-The daily policymakers of RIAM (the management board and manager of the fund) had no personal interests in the investments of the fund on 1 January 2022 and 31 December 2022.
+The daily policymakers of RIAM (the management board and manager of the fund) on 1 January 2022 had no personal interests in the investments of the fund.
+The personal interests in the investments of the fund on 31 December 2022 are shown in the table below.